 Nailed it!
 It should be borne in mind that when changing the lane, the distance traveled on each lap was no longer 400m but 414.7 meters.
 That was also reflected in the record, marking the 800m before completing the full lap.

 It also carried a COROS using its running track mode as well.

 And just for comparison, a Garmin Forerunner 945 in normal GPS mode.

-You appreciate the "little" difference, don't you?
+You appreciate the "small" difference, don't you?

 But beyond having a more or less beautiful track, the interesting part of this sport profile is that the measurement is practically accurate (margin of error of one or two meters).
 This is something I could confirm with every turn on lane 1, always coinciding with 800m at the same point where I had started running.